jhonatadf/jhonatadf/README.md

 - 👋 Hi, I’m @jhonatadf
 - 👀 I’m interested in Java
-- 🌱 I’m currently learning Visualg and Python
+- 🌱 I’m currently learning Python and Django
 - 💞️ I’m looking to collaborate on Webdev
 - 📫 How to reach me?
 Here :)